Thanet District Council has a closed circuit television system to help provide a safer community for everyone by;

 - helping to catch those who commit crime or public order offences.

-The camera network is monitored and recorded 24 hours a day, 365 days a year at our central control centre.
-Images are recorded and kept in accordance with current data protection legislation and the Thanet District Council CCTV Code of Practice.
+The camera network is recorded 24 hours a day, 365 days a year at our central control centre.
+Images are recorded and kept in accordance with the Data Protection Act 2018 and the UK GDPR and the Thanet District Council CCTV Code of Practice.

-The system is owned by Thanet District Council, and the control centre is staffed by fully trained closed circuit television surveillance operators.
+The system is owned by Thanet District Council, and the control centre is staffed by closed circuit television surveillance operators vetted to NPPV Level 2 which is required by non-police personnel with unsupervised access to police systems and premises and allows access to classified police material/ information.

 The service operates to a strict code of practice which sets rules and guidelines on the way the system is used, as well as ensuring that the system will be operated to a high standard with due regard for the public civil liberties and data protection.